 Openness – Though seemingly obvious, this element gets overlooked by many data processors.
 You need to document your information processing protocols and be open about them where required.
 You need to make sure to communicate the information you are collecting and where you are collecting it from.
-This includes disclosing the purpose of the data collection, as well as your details, the data collector.
+This includes disclosing the purpose of the data collection, as well as your details as the data collector.

-Security Safeguards – Security breaches have become a daily threat in today’s landscape, with dia consequences for data owners.
+Security Safeguards – Security breaches have become a daily threat in today’s landscape, with dire consequences for data owners.
 The POPI Act sets out to establish a framework for the protection of personal information.

 You need to make efforts to ensure the security and integrity of the data collected.
 This includes becoming aware of generally accepted security practices in your industry and applying them.
-In order to make this possible, a 4 step process may be applied;
+In order to make this possible, a 4 step process may be applied:

 - Identify potential threats to personal information in your possession